 Tax Form Project: This is a group red assignment.
 The project is due as noted on the assignment schedule.
 It is designed to give you the opportunity to apply your taxation knowledge via the preparation of tax forms.
 The use of tax return software is not permitted on this project.
-More information will be provided in class about the assignment.
-Projects are due in several installments.
-See Carmen for due dates.
+Approximately three weeks before the project due date, more information will be provided in class about the assignment.
+Projects are due at 12:00 p.m. on the date listed on the assignment schedule.
 LATE PROJECTS WILL NOT BE ACCEPTED.

-Student collaboration on assignments
+Student expectations and collaboration on assignments